bittnkr/uniq/README.md

 log("Total: %d", Total)
 ```

-Here we create 8 threads to flow data.
+* Here we create 8 threads to flow data.
 For sake of simplicity, the same number of producers and consumers, but it works equally in asymmetric conditions.

-After creating the Threads, we `wait` for termination.

-This is the output of the [C++ implementation][6], flowing 10M items:
+This is the output I got from the [C++ implementation][6], flowing 10M items:

 ```
 Creating 4 producers & 4 consumers